 4. Add the right amount of kitty litter.

 How deep does kitty litter need to be?
 This can be a tricky balance to strike.
 You want enough litter so it feels soft on your kitty’s paws, but not so much that they sink right into it.

 So how deep does kitty litter need to be?
 Ideally, between 1.5 to 2 inches.
 Put in too much or too little and your cat may just decide to “go” elsewhere.
 It can be useful to get precise about this, even using a ruler to measure the depth until you’re sure you get it just right and to your kitty’s liking.

 And another thing to get just right?
 Determining what cat litter is best for your litter box.
 There are so many options in the market—should you get clay litter or a natural litter?
 What about pellets?
 Will scented litter cause issues (hint: possibly)?
 Choosing the right kind can make a huge difference in your cat’s life.

 I never use anything but World’s Best Cat Litter.
 It’s a premium, natural litter made from corn, and it comes in several formulas to fit any cat family’s needs.
 I love that it’s 99% dust free and flushable, so clean up is a breeze.
 It’s also quick clumping and has outstanding odor control, which makes both cats and their humans happy.

 5. Keep it clean.

 Every cat wants a pristine litter box – and who could blame her?
 Keep your kitty’s litter box clean and fresh by scooping it out twice a day and giving it a thorough cleaning (and new litter) at least once a month.
 If you’ve opted to use non-clumping litter, you’ll need to change out all of the litter every time you clean your cat’s litter box.
-Animal Planet provides a useful guide on how to safely clean your cat’s litter box.
-Check it out here and get started on creating a fresh, rejuvenating environment for your kitty today!
+Animal Planet provides a useful guide on how to safely clean your cat’s litter box and get started on creating a fresh, rejuvenating environment for your kitty today!